-Sarah Abernethy Oo has held her position as the Director of Community Health Improvement at Massachusetts General Hospital’s Chelsea HealthCare Center (MGH Chelsea) for the past 15 years.
-In this role, she is in charge of a team of 35 staff members who implement 18 public health and community health programs and strategies targeting hunger, obesity, cancer, refugee and immigrant health and social services, family violence, navigation and language services, maternal and child health, asthma and diabetes.
-Immediately prior to joining MGH Chelsea, Sarah worked as a Health Program Officer for UNICEF in Bangladesh.
+Sarah Abernethy Oo has served as the Director of Community Health Improvement at Massachusetts General Hospital’s Chelsea HealthCare Center (MGH Chelsea) since 1995.
+She leads a team of 45 staff members who implement 18 public health and community health programs and strategies targeting hunger, obesity, cancer, refugee and immigrant health and social services, family violence, navigation and language services, maternal, paternal and child health, and pediatric asthma.
+Prior to joining MGH Chelsea, Sarah worked as a Health Program Officer for UNICEF in Bangladesh.
 Sarah holds a Masters of Social Work from Columbia University, and has had extensive experience working with underserved communities both in the United States and overseas.

-Christy Egun is the Director of Boston Partnerships for the Center for Community Health Improvement.
-She has led the transformation of CCHI’s Boston student initiative over the last three years.
+Christy Egun is the Senior Director of Boston Partnerships, Equity & Inclusion for CCHI.
 She develops and maintains relationships with key constituents including Boston Public School officials/leadership, the Boston Private Industry Council and Mass General leadership.
-Christy previously worked at Big Brothers Big Sisters of Massachusetts Bay doing marketing and volunteer recruitment.
+Christy previously worked for Big Brothers Big Sisters of Massachusetts Bay driving marketing and volunteer recruitment.
 Earlier in her career, she was an academic advisor in the University of Minnesota’s Upward Bound Program, helping to direct the academic performance of low-income, first generation, college-bound high school students to post-secondary success.
 She received her Master’s degree from Emerson College.

-Danelle Marable is the Director for Evaluation at the MGH Center for Community Health Improvement.
-She has evaluated several community-based programs employing the techniques of Community-Based Participatory Research.
-Her work is focused on adolescent risk and protective factors, specifically relating to drug use and violence, refugee and immigrant health, maternal and child health, and healthy eating and active living.
+Danelle Marable is the Senior Director of Evaluation, Assessments & Coalitions at CCHI, where she applies the techniques of Community-Based Participatory Research to evaluate community-based programs.
+Her work is focused on adolescent risk and protective factors, specifically relating to drug use and violence, refugee and immigrant health, maternal, paternal and child health, and healthy eating and active living.
 Danelle received her B.A in Anthropology from the University of Central Florida and her M.A in Applied Social Research from West Virginia University.